Arthur Morris/BIRDS AS ART

 The RawDigger e-Guide was created only for serious photographers who wish to get the absolute most out of their raw files.

-Patrick and I began work on the guide in July 2020!
+Patrick and I began work on the guide in July 2020.
 At first we struggled.
 We asked questions.
 We learned about Max-G values.
 We puzzled as to why the Max G values for different cameras were different.
 IPT veteran Bart Deamer asked lots of questions that we could not answer.
 We got help from RawDigger creator Iliah Borg.
 We learned.
 In December, Patrick came up with an Adapted Histogram that allows us to evaluate the exposures and raw file brightness for all images created with all digital camera bodies from the last two decades.
-What we learned each time prompted three head-to-toe re-writes of the guide.
+What we learned each time prompted three complete beginning to end re-writes.

 The point of the guide is to teach you to truly expose to the mega-Expose-to-the-Right so that you will minimize noise, maximize image quality, best utilize your camera’s dynamic range, and attain the highest possible level of shadow detail in your RAW files in every situation.
 In addition, your properly exposed RAW files will contain more tonal information and feature the smoothest possible transitions between tones.
 And your optimized images will feature rich, accurate color.